While working, you perceive change on a continuum from cooperation and learning — to resistance and a pain in the ass.

 - Form groups in which problems connected with learning and change are discussed and discovered.

-- You must be able to talk about your frustrations and difficulties in learning with others who are experiencing similar challenges so that you can support each other and jointly learn new ways of dealing with the problems.
+- You must be able to talk about your frustrations and difficulties in learning with others who are experiencing similar challenges to support each other and jointly learn new ways of dealing with the problems.

 Systems and structures consistent with the desired changes